how to start your search, tips and tricks

 - Prepare yourself for a ‘hospiteeravond’.
 You can find some dos and don’ts on this blog by the popular housing platform Kamernet

-Student rooms via the private market are usually unfurnished.
-Besides buying new furniture at for example Ikea, there are several ways to arrange furniture with a lower budget.
+Student rooms and studios via the private market are usually unfurnished.
+It can increase your chances to also include unfurnished accommodation.
+There are several ways to arrange furniture even with a lower budget.

 - Ask the previous tenant if they would like to sell on some items to you

 - Rent your furniture from a specialised company like Student Furniture Holland